NO LNG in Delaware County!

 Delaware County’s riverfront is currently being targeted as the site of a potential LNG (liquified natural gas) export facility, a $7+ billion, 60+ acre project proposed by Penn America to process 1 billion cubit feet of gas daily to export overseas.
-It would be the largest LNG export facility on the East Coast.
+LNG export terminals are massive and typically located on the coast and away from densely populated areas.
+This would be the largest LNG export facility on the East Coast, located on a highly trafficked river, and sandwiched between residential areas.

 LNG facilities are extremely dangerous, polluting and will have devastating impacts on community health and well being, including reduced property values.